CloudHirsi/AutomatingTerraformProvisioning-Security/README.md

-My Project
+# TERRAFORM + AZURE PIPELINES PROJECT

-## Effectively automated the build process for my Terraform infrastructure while providing insights into code quality and security through SonarCloud integration.
+## Effectively automated the build process for my Terraform infrastructure while providing insights into code quality and security through the integration of SonarCloud SAST scanning.

 ## Terraform Configuration: